ervanalb/FFedit/README.md

           speed: 2x
 ```

 FFedit is hierarchical.
 The `concat` object is just like a `clip` object.
-For instance, you can apply filters to `concat`
+For instance, you can apply filters to `concat`:
 ```yaml
 all:
   concat: